-SECTION XII -- SPECIAL EXHIBITS/ACTIVITIES 4-H members enrolled in any 4-H project may participate in the following classes.
+SECTION XII -- SPECIAL EXHIBITS/ACTIVITIES

+4-H members enrolled in any 4-H project may participate in the following classes.
+Note: Class 1103 and 1104 not eligible for Best of Show

 - 1100--Achievement or Experience Book.
 An Achievement or Experience Book is a member's record of project work in 4-H, and/or other evidence of 4-H Achievements.
-Premiums awarded on basis of material includes; organization of material; neatness and arrangement; and accomplishments in relation to number of years in 4-H. Include such things as: News articles in which your name appears; pictures of you and your project or during a club activity; certificates; reports of trips; demonstrations given; etc. More information available in the 4-H Office. - 1101--A 4-H Club Scrapbook depicting club programs and activities.
-Awards--Excellent, \$5.00; Good, \$3.00; Worthy, \$2.00. - 1102--Any item made in a 4-H project, except foods, not described anywhere else in the premium book-Each exhibit must state on a 3x5 card the name of the project the exhibit is from.
+Premiums awarded on basis of material includes; organization of material; neatness and arrangement; and accomplishments in relation to number of years in 4-H. Include such things as: News articles in which your name appears; pictures of you and your project or during a club activity; certificates; reports of trips; demonstrations given; etc More information available in the 4-H Office. - 1101--A 4-H Club Scrapbook depicting club programs and activities. - Awards--Excellent, \$5.00; Good, \$3.00; Worthy, \$2.00. - 1102--Any item made in a 4-H project, except foods, not described anywhere else in the premium book-Each exhibit must state on a 3x5 card the name of project exhibit is from.
 One entry per project.
-Ribbon and premium awarded. - 1103--Article made at day /residential camp; need not be enrolled in project.
+Ribbon & premium awarded. - 1103--Article made at day/residential camp; need not be enrolled in project.
 Limit 3 entries.
-Ribbon and premium awarded. - 1104--Article made at school, in home-school setting or in an after-school program (i.e. technologies classes, home/careers classes, art classes, science/discovery fairs, community service projects).
+Ribbon & premium awarded. - 1104--Article made at school, in home-school setting or in an after-school program (i.e. technologies classes, home/careers classes, art classes, science/discovery fairs, community service projects).
 THIS IS THE ONLY CLASS IN WHICH THESE ITEMS MAY BE ENTERED.
 Exhibit card must indicate where the item was made.
 Limit 5 entries.
 Ribbon and premium awarded. - 1105--Family Project article which combines the intergenerational efforts of youth and adult(s).
 Limit one entry.
 Ribbon and premium awarded.
 Just youth exhibitor participates in one-on-one judging. - 1106--4-H Group Exhibit.
 Plan and construct a 3-D display, poster series or photo story to fit an area 3' wide by 2' deep.
-Exhibits are to be clearly labeled, including an active title, club name and name of village, city or township. - 1.
-Clubs must register by August 1st on a 4-H Fair non-animal entry form to assure adequate space. - 2.
+Exhibits are to be clearly labeled, including an active title and club name. - 1.
+Clubs must register by August 2nd on a 4-H Fair non-animal entry form to assure adequate space. - 2.
 Exhibit must be set up Monday, Aug.
-27th by 4:30 P.M. and must be removed by 6 p.m., Tuesday, Sept 4th. - 3.
+30th by 4:00 P.M. & removed by Noon.
+Tuesday, Sept 7th. - 3.
 Some youth 4-H club members must assist in placing the club exhibit. - 4.
 Materials used in club exhibits cannot be entered in another class. - 5.
 Club fundraising and charitable donations at exhibits are prohibited. - 6.
 Display should incorporate some text to help fairgoers understand what 4-H Youth Development is all about. - 7.
 May use any suitable materials or photographs to demonstrate to the public that 4-H can take you places (literally or figuratively). - 8.
 Judging will be on the basis of stopping power, effectiveness of teaching a message, neatness and well-balanced appearance.

-Awards-Excellent, \$16.00; Good, \$13.00; Worthy, \$10.00.
+Awards--Excellent, \$16.00; Good, \$13.00; Worthy, \$10.00.
 4-H Cloverbud Clubs see class #1151